 While the combination of optogenetics and gene therapy offers exciting possibilities, there are still challenges to address.
 These include optimizing the delivery of opsins to target cells, ensuring long-term expression and functionality of opsins, developing safe and efficient light delivery systems, and addressing potential immune responses or off-target effects.
 Continued research and technological advancements aim to overcome these challenges and further refine the integration of optogenetics and gene therapy for both research and therapeutic applications in brain disorders.

-The post Optogenetics and brain transfection: Combining light and gene therapy appeared first on Transfection Reagents for Astrocytes and Neurons.
+The post Optogenetics and brain transfection: Combining light and gene therapy appeared first on Brain Transfection.

 ]]>